Close Menu

 Autumn in Norway: A Time of Golden Foliage

 Autumn is a great time to visit Norway if you prefer milder weather and fewer crowds.
 The temperatures are generally mild, ranging from 5°C to 15°C (41°F to 59°F), and the days are getting shorter.
 This is a great time to explore Norway’s cities, such as Oslo and Bergen, and enjoy the scenic landscapes and golden foliage.
 Some popular attractions, such as the fjords and waterfalls, are also accessible during this time.
-(See Also: Is September a Good Time to Visit Orlando?
-Weather Wise)
+(See Also: Best Time To Visit Hokkaido Winter – Unveiled)

 Pros of Visiting Norway in the Autumn: